ydb-platform/ydb/ydb/docs/en/core/concepts/optimizer.md

 ### Plan enumerator

-The current Cost-Based Optimizer in {{ ydb-short-name }} enumerates all useful join trees, for which the join conditions are defined.
-We first build a join hypergraph, where the nodes are tables and edges are join conditions.
-Depending on how the original query was written, the join hypergraph may have quite different topologies, varying from simple chain-like graphs to complex cliques.
-The resulting topology of the join graph determines how many possible alternite plans need to be considered by the optimizer.
+The current Cost-based optimizer in {{ ydb-short-name }} enumerates all useful join trees, for which the join conditions are defined.
+It first builds a join hypergraph, where the nodes are tables and edges are join conditions.
+Depending on how the original query is written, the join hypergraph may have quite different topologies, ranging from simple chain-like graphs to complex cliques.
+The resulting topology of the join graph determines how many possible altenative plans need to be considered by the optimizer.

 For example, a star is a common topology in analytical queries, where a main fact table is joined to multiple dimension tables: